dean-browne/Android-Office-Crimes-Tutorial/README.md

 # Android-Office-Crimes-Tutorial
-My solution to example from "Android Programming: The Big Nerd Ranch Guide
+My solution to example from "Android Programming: The Big Nerd Ranch Guide"